Chinese Verbs – Allow | 允许 Yunxu in Mandarin

 ② Not Allow in Chinese – 不允许 Bu Yunxu and 没允许 Mei Yunxu

-The difference of negation between the two terms is that:-
+The difference in negation between the two terms is that:-

 - 不允许 Bù yǔnxǔ: Disallow/Not giving permission to an action

-- 没允许 Méi yǔnxǔ: Suggests a completed event which an activity was not allowed to take place or did not take place
+- 没允许 Méi yǔnxǔ: Suggests a completed event which the activity was not allowed to take place or did not take place

 If you want to tell someone that you do not allow certain things to be done at all/most times, use 不允许 Bù yǔnxǔ.